Highlights for metformin

 - medicines for blood pressure, heart disease, irregular heart beat

 - steroid medicines like prednisone or cortisone

 - stimulant medicines for attention disorders, weight loss, or to stay awake

 - thyroid medicines

 How to Use metformin

-Take this medicine by mouth with a glass of water.
+Take this medicine by mouth.
 Take it with meals.
-Swallow whole, do not crush or chew.
+Swallow the tablets with a drink of water.
 Follow the directions on the prescription label.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.